johnbumgarner/newshound/SPONSOR.md

 <p align="justify">

-Thank you in advance for considering sponsoring the Python project <i>NewsHound</i>.
+Thank you in advance for considering sponsoring the <strong>NewsHound</strong> project.
 Your contributions will help with the ongoing development and maintenance of this project.

-This document outlines the current methods to sponsor the <i>NewsHound</i> project.
+This document outlines the current methods to sponsor the <strong>NewsHound</strong> project.
 If you have any questions about sponsoring this project please don't hesitate to reach out to me [here](mailto:newshoundproject@gmail.com?subject=[GitHub]%20newshound%20project%20sponsorship%20request).
 </p>

 ## Methods of Sponsorship

 <p align="justify">
-Currently there is only one way to sponsor the Python project <i>NewsHound</i>.
+Currently there is only one way to sponsor the <strong>NewsHound</strong> project.
 This method is listed below, which includes additional information about the method.
 Hopefully, this method works for you.
 Additional support methods will be added in the future.
 </p>

 ### Method: Buy Me A Coffee